Who Are Agile Developers? Resume, Responsibilities, Salaries

-An agile team may be composed of members having different roles.
+An agile development team may be composed of members having different roles.
 An agile developer, for example, is a core member who writes the actual code for the software.
 The most important among the agile developer responsibilities is for the developer to have a thorough knowledge of all agile guidelines, as well as the agile tools being used by the organization, such as the Kanban board.
-A good agile developer should also be effective in working and collaborating constantly not only with team members, but also with clients.
+A good agile developer should also be effective in working and collaborating constantly not only with agile software development team members, but also with clients.

 Another possible role within an agile workforce is agile project management.
 A good project manager for an agile software project should be able to effectively implement all the rules and guidelines of the agile method being implemented.
 In doing so, he is able to ensure that the benefits of the agile process are maximized.

 An agile expert or consultant may also help with the implementation of the agile process within an organization.
 Such an expert should be fully knowledgeable in all the different agile methods, and can recommend which ones to use based on the business environment of a company.
 For such a role, it may help to acquire an agile developer certification from one of the many organizations that grant them.